i ching

 Conversely, the very nature of oracles is that things are connected, hence maybe also globally to some degree ?

 • Each trigram is part of 15 hexagrams.
-In the images of the hexagrams, the wind/wood trigram appears 10 times as wind, 5 times as wood or tree(s); fire 11 times as fire, two times as lightning, one time as light, one time as sun; water 11 times as water, two times as clouds, one time as rain, one time as spring well.
+In the images of the hexagrams, the wind/wood trigram appears 10 times as wind, 5 times as wood or tree(s); fire 11 times as fire, two times as lightning, one time as light, one time as sun; water 11 times as water, two times as clouds, one time as rain, one time as a spring.
 The other trigrams appear as themselves.

 • In the yarrow stalk method of consulting the I Ching, one starts with 50 yarrow stalks and initially puts one away.
 This seems to be a reference to the cycles of moon and sun, because 50+49 lunar months are only about 1.5 days short of 8 solar years, which is also why the Olympics in ancient Greece were held alternatively every 50 and 49 lunar months.
 Hence the moon advances about 3/8 of the circle every solar year, drawing an eight-pointed star over eight years, as well as appearing in eight different lunar phases.